nbarnhouse/fire-app/README.md

 ## Installation (Development)

 1. Create a database named `fire_db` and run the SQL data in the `database.sql` file.
+For more detail see [Database Documentation](./database/Database.md).
 2. Open up your editor of choice and run an `npm install`
 3. Run `npm run server` in your terminal
 4. Run `npm run client` in your terminal